tidalcycles/tidal-doc/docs/patternlib/tutorials/workshop.md

 rave bottle kurt latibro rm sax lighter lt arpy feel less stab ul
 ```

-You can see what other sounds there are (or add your own) by looking in the `Dirt-Samples` folder.
-You can find it via the `SuperCollider` menu: `'File > Open user support directory > downloaded-quarks > Dirt-Samples'`.
+You can see what other sounds there are in the [default library](https://tidalcycles.org/docs/configuration/Audio%20Samples/default_library) by looking in the `Dirt-Samples` folder.
+Find it via the `SuperCollider` menu: `'File > Open user support directory > downloaded-quarks > Dirt-Samples'`.
+Additionally, you can also add your own [custom samples](https://tidalcycles.org/docs/configuration/Audio%20Samples/audiosamples).

 Make a sequence:

 ```haskell
 d1 $ sound "bd hh sn hh"